faoroj/Audible-Data-Analysis/README.md

 ## Visualizations and Reports

-The project's visual appeal is of utmost importance, and I present the findings through interactive visualizations, charts, and dashboards.
-In addition, I have prepared a comprehensive report that documents every step of my analysis, making it easier for others to comprehend and reproduce the process.
+I've presented the findings through interactive visualizations, charts, and dashboards made in Tableau.

 ## Key Questions Explored